pcgroup/engage-vagrant/README.md

   It can take a long time the first time you sync from production if there are a lot of updates to do.

 6. Visit http://local.engageny.org.
+7. You can edit the files directly in `./src` (from your host machine) and they will be instantly reflected in the VM.

 NOTES
 -----